medmond78/unitasker/README.md

 </div>

 # Unitasker
-A collection of Python functions or scripts for unit conversion
+A collection of Python functions or scripts for unit conversion.
+They are bespoke and added as created, so they are not necessarily consistent in naming or formatting.
+Hopefully they are clear to use.

 ## generalPurpose.py